Parker Hannifin Corp. Q1 Profit Increases, Beats Estimates

 WASHINGTON (dpa-AFX) - Parker Hannifin Corp.
-(PH) reported earnings for its first quarter that Increased from the same period last year and beat the Street estimates.
+(PH) released earnings for its first quarter that Increased from last year and beat the Street estimates.

 Excluding items, Parker Hannifin Corp. reported adjusted earnings of $927 million or $7.22 per share for the period.